rbreesems/flamingo/tested_firmware/README.md

   - 57600 can drive 700 ft
   - 19200 can drive 1400 ft
   - 9600 can drive 2000 ft
+  - 4600 can drive 3300 ft

  Any packet receieved over RS485 RX is echoed over LORA TX; a packet received over RS485 RX is never echoed back over RS485 TX.

+ The `slink` firmware changes hijacks the existing 'serial module' and changes it to be the RS-485 driver (sorry/not sorry serial module users!!!)

+ In the `tested_firmware` any slink firmware builds marked with a baud rate will always use that baud rate and will not change even if the baud rate is changed for the serial module via the settings in the phone app.
+The slink firmware without a baud rate will use the baud rate specified via the settings in the phone app.
+All slink firmware builds has the serial module always enabled, it cannot be disabled.
+The `echo`, `timeout`, `mode`, `GPIO` settings are all hardcoded in the firmware and will not be changed via the phone app.

 ## Hop Limit Modification